 I will not be able to attend the conference this year.
 Can I still access the job seeker or employer databases?

 Q: What is the Placement Center?

-A: The on-site Placement Center has been a fixture of the annual SIOP conferences since 1993.
-Over the years it has evolved from an entirely paper process (bound copies of paper resumes and job descriptions, and supplements of late registrants) to a computerized process.
+A: The on-site Placement Center has been a fixture of the SIOP Annual Conference since 1993.
+Over the years it has evolved from an entirely paper process (bound copies of paper resumés and job descriptions, and supplements of late registrants) to a computerized process.
 Here are the main components of the Placement Center.

 - Web site.
 To register for the Center, provide information about yourself and your posting, and search for jobs/candidates.
 The web site is organized into a section for Job Seekers and another for Employers.

 - On-Site Computer Room.
 Computers and printers to conduct last-minute searches or add newly created jobs.
 The room is restricted to employers and job seekers only.
 The computers are Windows-based with open USB drives, are hooked up to laser printers, and have Internet access.
 The workstations are set up kiosk-style and do not have chairs.